nus-cs2103-AY2324S1/tp/docs/UserGuide.md

   the same applicant added.

 * Items with … after them can be used multiple times including zero times.
-  For example, [tag/TAG]… can be used as (i.e. 0 times), tag/SWE, tag/UIUX tag/Product etc.
+  For example, [/tag TAG]… can be used as (i.e. 0 times), /tag SWE, /tag UIUX /tag Product etc.

+* See [examples of fields](#442-examples-of-fields) for more examples of valid and invalid fields.

 </div>